YLtryingcode/DataVisualization/Part2.md

 For my wireframe, I decided to build directly in shorthand with visualization from tableau.

 [shorthand storyboard](https://preview.shorthand.com/svyRkkoViol8z3Sp)

 After careful consideration, I decide to narrow down the story and focusing on two most common fabris, Cotton and Polyster, instead of all the fabric that is avaliable in the given store.
-This way it allows me to go deep into comparison through different angels while keeping the audience engaged.
+This way, it allows me to go deep into comparison through different angels while keeping the audience engaged.
 The design of the story will follow a basic story telling structure - setup, conflict and resolution For setup, I want to start introducing clothing shopping while proposing the questions about clothing fabric.
 For conflict, I draw a comparison between cotton and polyster and the pro and cons for each material.